It's Your Fault

 HISTORY

 Invented by two school children on the morning bus ride over the course of a few years.
-I no longer have the slightest idea where Mitchell Sheppard is, or if he'd even remember this silly little pastime, but I have always loved this game, and I've kept it alive all these years.
-Although it was conceived as a verbal thinking game, it lends itself perfectly to the new technologies of the Internet, and can be used via email, ICQ, Instant messenger, chat rooms or even discussion forums.
-If you like "It's Your Fault", please please please tell me, and try to always remember where you learned it.
-Check out the sample games from the menu to your left.
+I no longer have the slightest idea where Mitchell Sheppard is, or if he’d even remember this silly little pastime, but I have always loved this game.
+Although it was invented as a verbal thinking game, it lends itself perfectly to the Internet, and can be used via email, ICQ, Instant messenger, chat rooms or even discussion forums.
+If you like “It’s Your Fault”, please please please tell me, and try to always remember where you learned it.

 RULES